javagl/CommonUI/README.md

 Version 0.0.3-SNAPSHOT:

+* Minimized state changes and notifications in `CheckBoxTree`
 * ...

 Version 0.0.2:

-* Bugfix in `GridBagLayouts#addRow`: Extra space was not property distributed
+* Bugfix in `GridBagLayouts#addRow`: Extra space was not properly distributed
 * Refactored `FilteredTree` for higher performance